intersel/Blapy/README.md

 [Go and see the demo: http://www.intersel.net/demos/intersel/Blapy/demos/helloworld/](http://www.intersel.net/demos/intersel/Blapy/demos/helloworld/)

 #How does it work?

+The main simple idea is to automatically and dynamically bind and update html blocks in ajax during the web navigation from page to page.

+Rules defined on the html blocks with data attributes will specify how the blocks should be updated with their new dynamic contents.

 let's have a first html file test1.html with some blocks with special attributes we will see later on...
 ```html